 - Conduct a formal board solicitation process: Your board members deserve the respect of a personal ask by a peer.

 #4 Clarify that fundraising means more than making an ask!
-Per a 2015 survey of not-for-profit organizations conducted by Stanford Graduate School of Business about half of not-for-profit board members believe that their fellow board members rank fundraising very high relative to their other obligations as board members.
-Forty-five percent of not-for-profits require board members to fundraise on behalf of the organization.
+Per a 2015 survey of nonprofit organizations conducted by Stanford Graduate School of Business about half of nonprofit board members believe that their fellow board members rank fundraising very high relative to their other obligations as board members.
+Forty-five percent of nonprofits require board members to fundraise on behalf of the organization.
 Among those that do, 90 percent of board members believe that fundraising is as important or more important than their other obligations.
 So, let’s give them the tools they need to be successful.

 - Educate on fundraising and the donor cycle: Board members need to understand that you are asking them to be ambassadors – not solicitors (although you will find some that will be great at it).
 Making the ask, is the very last step in a meaningful relationship.
 This is a good retreat topic or special part of a board meeting.
 Tip: Ask a colleague or board member from another organization or a consultant to present this information.
 They will listen more to an outside expert!